Counselling Services Students in Distress; Faculty’s Role

 • Markedly changed or unusual patterns of interaction with classmates or instructor, such as completely dominating a discussion or avoiding any discussion whatsoever

-• Other signs of emotional distress may include depressed or lethargic behaviour patterns, excessive activity or talking (rapid, pressured speech), red or swollen eyes, marked change in dress or personal hygiene, sweating when the room isn’t hot or falling asleep in class
+• Other signs of emotional distress may include depressed or lethargic behaviour patterns, excessive activity or talking (rapid, pressured speech), red or swollen eyes, marked changes in personal hygiene, sweating when the room isn’t hot or falling asleep in class

 Sometimes students, even those in significant distress, are reluctant or unable to acknowledge a need for help.
 Behaviours that may indicate severe distress include: